sanjaraiy/Currency_Convertor/README.md

 # Currency Convertor
----
 This project is mainly built on `JavaScript`, `TailwindCSS` and `React.js`.
-It is responsive for different devices
+It is responsive for different devices.

 ---
 ## Used API Currency :-